It just feels right?

-If we choose not to face our selves in that moment, well, that’s okay.
-The universe will patiently keep knocking on that door over and over again with new situations that give us the same opportunity to face our shadow until we’re ready to finally answer the door and really look ourselves and universal obligations in the eye.
+If we choose not to face our selves at that moment, well, that’s okay.
+The universe will patiently keep knocking on that door over and over again with new situations that give us the same opportunity to face our shadow until we’re ready to finally answer the door and look ourselves and universal obligations in the eye.

 Without judgment.
 Without shame.
 With compassion, and with love.

 Can you help commit to creating a more compassionate, loving world?